Incorporating a limited company: A guide26 Sep 2022

-Directors have responsibilities that include making sure the company is run properly and have a duty of care towards the shareholders (who they effectively represent).
+Directors have responsibilities that include making sure the company is run properly and have a duty of care towards the shareholders (whom they effectively represent).

-When a new company is formed, the number and value of shares needs to be determined.
+When a new company is formed, the number and value of shares need to be determined.

 The value of the shares is entirely nominal given that the company has no value on incorporation.
 Typically, you might issue one hundred shares of a nominal value of £1.

 Our advice is to allocate plenty of shares.
 Just in case you need to sell or transfer any of the share capital in the future.

 There is also the option to allocate different classes of shares with different control and voting rights.
 This tends to get a bit technical but can be worth it if you have a mixture of passive and active shareholders.

 Only shareholders are entitled to draw dividends from the company.

 In most small businesses the directors are also shareholders, so many small business owners choose to pay themselves a salary of approximately £10k which uses up their tax-free personal allowance, and then take any additional remuneration as dividends.

 Strictly speaking, all Directors require contracts of employment or service agreements documenting their terms of engagement with the company.